awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg.md

 1. [Delete an Amazon ES domain](es-gsg-deleting.md)

  For information about installing and setting up the AWS CLI, see the [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/)\.

-**Note**
-If you want to use the AWS CLI to complete the tutorial, you must use version 1\.8\.9 or later\.
-To see which version of the AWS CLI that you have installed, run the `aws --version`\.